+MSstatsTMT utilizes a linear mixed-model (LMM) framework.
+Following data normalization and protein summarization, each protein in the dataset is fixed with a LMM expressing the major sources of variation in the experimental design.
+Model-based comparisons are then made between pairs of treatment conditions.
+Using MSstatsTMT we assessed two types of protein-level contrasts: intra-BioFraction comparisons between WT and MUT genotypes for each of the seven biological fractions, and the overall comparison across all BioFractions between WT and MUT groups.

-We used generalized linear models (GLMs) to assess differential protein abundance for intra-fraction comparisons between WT and MUT genotypes, and for overall comparisons between WT and MUT groups, adjusted for baseline differences in subcellular fraction.
-In the first analysis, there were 85 proteins with significantly altered abundance in at least one of the 7 subcellular fractions (Benjamini-Hochberg P-Adjust < 0.1, Table S2 and Figure 2-figure supplement 2).
+In the first analysis, there were 65 proteins with significantly altered abundance in at least one of the 7 subcellular fractions (Benjamini-Hochberg FDR < 0.05, Table S2 and Figure 2-figure supplement 2).
 Five proteins were differentially abundant between WT and MUT in all 7 fractions, including four WASH proteins and RAB21A—a known WASH interactor that functions in early endosomal trafficking (WASHC1, WASHC2, WASHC4, WASHC5, Figure 2E) (Del Olmo et al., 2019; Simpson et al., 2004).

-The abundance of the remaining WASH complex protein, WASHC3, was found to be very low and was not retained in the final dataset due to its sparse quantification.
-These data affirm that the SWIPP1019R mutation destabilizes the WASH complex.
-Next, to evaluate global differences between WT and MUT brain, we analyzed the average effect of genotype on protein abundance across all fractions.
-At this level, there were 687 differentially abundant proteins between WT and MUT brain (Bonferroni P-Adjust < 0.05) (Table S2).
+Next, to evaluate global differences between WT and MUT brain, we analyzed the average effect of genotype on protein abundance across all BioFractions.
+At this level, there were 728 differentially abundant proteins between WT and MUT brain (Benjamini-Hochberg FDR < 0.05) (Table S2).
+All five WASH complex proteins exhibited a significant reduction for the overall Mutant-Control comparison.
+These data affirm that the SWIPP1019R mutation destabilizes the WASH complex, resulting in an ~50% reduction WASH complex proteins.

 We then aimed to place these differentially abundant proteins into a more meaningful biological context using a systems-based approach.
-For network-based analyses, we clustered the protein covariation network defined by pairwise correlations between all 5,897 proteins.
+For network-based analyses, we clustered the protein covariation network defined by pairwise correlations between all 6,919 proteins.
 Our data-driven, quality-based approach used Network Enhancement (Wang et al., 2018) to remove biological noise from the covariation network and employed the Leiden algorithm (Traag et al., 2019) to identify optimal partitions of the graph.
-We enforced module quality by permutation testing (Ritchie et al., 2016) to ensure that identified modules exhibited a non-random topology.
-Clustering of the protein covariation graph identified 255 modules of proteins that strongly covaried together (see Methods for complete description of clustering approach).
+Clustering of the protein covariation graph identified 51 modules of proteins that covaried together.
+We analyzed these modules for enrichment of proteins predicted to reside in the 10 subcellular compartments defined by Geledaki et al. All 10 subcellular compartments are represented by unique modules in our spatial proteomics network.

+Endoplasmic reticulum (ER), Lysosome, Peroxisome, Mitochondria, Nucle